Large changes are hard.

 By making small, intentional changes to our environment and habits we may find ourselves mindlessly eating less or eating differently.

 "The best diet," he says, "is the one that you don't know you are on."

-Paul Akers, author of Two Second Lean, is a huge proponent of the Lean principal of Kaizen (continuous improvement).
+Paul Akers, the author of Two Second Lean, is a huge proponent of the Lean principle of Kaizen (continuous improvement).

 He reports "Toyota still makes millions of improvements worldwide to their processes and they have been thinking Lean for over 50 years."